Is She Born with it? Maybe it's a Good Routine.

 • She doesn’t redeposit moisture and lipids into her very dry hair strands (I cry)

-With a cracked and weary voice I say, "Oh that’s cool, you might as well be shampooing your scalp and hair with a TIDE POD."
+With a cracked and weary voice I say, "Oh my, you might as well be shampooing your scalp and hair with a TIDE POD."

 Needless to say, we got her on a healthy hair routine to build her mane to its present glory.
 Since people were interested, I thought I’d share those pro tips with you!